saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 ## To be done
+1. To update the user application (firmware) using custom bootloader.
-1. Implement a mechanism to preserve variables of bootloader so that they can be used in user application and vice-versa.
+2. Implement a mechanism to preserve variables of bootloader so that they can be used in user application and vice-versa.
-2. Implement X/Y modem protocol
+3. Implement X/Y modem protocol.